justindujardin/pathy/README.md

 Pathy.exists(self: ~PathType) -> bool
 ```

-Whether the path points to an existing Bucket, key or key prefix.
+Returns True if the path points to an existing bucket, blob, or prefix.

 ## fluid